primetech/offline_proxy/README.txt

 -----------

 - Only GET requests are handled.
-- Stores only the url, content_type and body.
-All other header infos get lost
+- Conent-Encoding header not supported.
-- No performance improvement at all - in fact it adds a lot of overhead
+- No performance improvement at all - in fact it adds a lot of overhead.

 Development